How Long Do Bear Markets Last? - Stash Learn

 When Was the Last Bear Market?

-Excluding the current bear market, the last bear market occurred in March 2020 amid COVID-19 pandemic lockdowns that lead to a brief recession.
+Excluding the bear market that just ended June 2023, the last bear market occurred in March 2020 amid COVID-19 pandemic lockdowns that lead to a brief recession.
 The bear market lasted only 33 days

 Where Does the Phrase “Bear Market” Come From?